ibm-cloud-docs/discovery-data/create-enrichments.md

 ### Keywords
 {: #keywords}

-Returns important keywords in the content.
-It can be applied on fields with `text` or `html` content.
+Returns terms that are of significant importance to the data collection.
+This enrichment can be applied on fields with `text` or `html` content.
 For example:

 **Input**
 text: "Watson Discovery is an award-winning AI search technology."